 “No big changes happen in societies unless it’s demanded on the grassroots level,” said Kathleen Chiras, the manager of the BuyerAgentSearch Network.
-She added, “One of the things we do about the commission thing is empowering consumers to go ahead and ask questions.”
+She added, “One of the things we do about the real estate agent fees is empowering consumers to go ahead and ask questions.”

 - How do you get paid?
 This is the most common question agents get.
 And this is the first part to understanding how to handle the conversation with the broker.
 Once the consumer can understand the reality of how agents get paid, then they’re in a much stronger position to ask the next questions.